ETF trading tips

-Once you've determined your investment strategy, which may be implemented in whole or in part through the use of ETFs, you still need to do your homework before investing in an ETF.
+That momentum highlights how much demand there has been for ETFs.
+If you are implementing your investment strategy in whole or in part through the use of ETFs, you still need to do your homework before investing in an ETF.
 Among the key factors to consider:

-- The characteristics of the ETF (asset class, desired exposure, risk, active or passive, etc.)
+- The characteristics of the ETF (asset class, risk, active or passive, construction and features of the underlying index, etc.)

-- The benchmark it seeks to track and its track record at doing so (tracking error)
+- The benchmark it seeks to track and its track record at doing so (tracking error), both for active and passive ETFs

 - The underlying holdings (the specific investments the ETF provides exposure to)

-- Liquidity (a factor that can impact an investor's ability to buy and sell at a specified price)
+- Liquidity (a factor that can impact an investor's ability to buy/sell a specified amount at a specified price)

 1. Pay attention to the bid-ask spread

-One way to evaluate a particular ETF is to look at its "spread," which is the difference between the price at which a buyer is willing to buy (bid) and a seller is willing to sell (ask).
+One way to evaluate a particular ETF is to look at its "spread," which is the difference between the price at which a buyer is willing to buy (bid) and a seller is willing to sell (ask), and the volume (trade size) at which those prices apply (see ETF screenshot example below).
 Tight spreads are typically $0.01–$0.02, while wider spreads can be $0.05 or more.

 In general, smaller spreads are better, but context is key.
 Ask yourself: In addition to considerations of performance, concentration, tracking error, fees, benchmark, and premium/discount, is the spread expensive relative to other similar investments?
 For instance, a $0.05 spread may not be unreasonable for less liquid investments like certain types of fixed income securities or for stocks traded on a small foreign market.
 However, that same spread would be high for a very liquid investment that has much more volume, like an ETF that tracks the S&P 500, where spreads can be as thin as $0.01.

 It's worth noting that a broker, such as Fidelity, may work hard to get the best execution price for your trades.
-Price improvement occurs when your broker is able to execute at a price that is better than the displayed National Best Bid or Best Offer (i.e., below the best offer for buy orders or above the best bid for sell orders).
-For example, in the 4th quarter of 2018, Fidelity improved on more than 90% of all ETFs traded, saving $13.26 on average for a 1,000-share order.*
+Price improvement occurs when your broker is able to execute at a price that is better than the displayed National Best Bid or Best Offer (i.e., below the best offer for buy orders or above the best bid for sell orders) for a given trade size.

-You can find bid-ask spread, trade size, and NAV information on Fidelity.com on an ETF’s snapshot page, as well as learn more about price improvement advantage here.
+You can find bid-ask spread, trade size, and NAV information on Fidelity.com on an ETF’s snapshot page.

 2. Consider limit orders

 Not all ETFs are equally liquid (i.e., can be easily bought and sold).
-Of the more than 1,800 ETFs in the US market, approximately 1,350 trade relatively low volume—defined as less than $5 million traded on average per day (see Many ETFs have relatively low trading volume).
-Understanding how liquid an ETF is can be very important because it can influence your use of limit orders.
+Of the more than 2,700 ETFs in the US market, approximately 2,000 trade with relatively low volume—defined as less than $5 million traded on average per day (see Many ETFs have relatively low trading volume).
+Understanding the liquidity of an ETF can be important because it can help stress the value of using limit orders.

 A buy limit order is usually set at or below the current market price, and a sell limit order is usually set at or above the current market price.
 For an ETF trading at $25.50, for example, a buy limit order might be set at $25.40 and a sell limit order at $25.60.